pytorch/xla/CODEGEN_MIGRATION_GUIDE.md

 ```

 ### 2. Codegen the op and inspect the generated file
 Find the op in  `xla/codegen/xla_native_functions.yaml` and move it to the full_codegen column and run `python setup.py install` under xla directory again.
 The build will fail (reason explained later in this guide) but you can still see the generated file.

-If while generating the file you run into an error involving [`shape_inference.h`](https://github.com/pytorch/pytorch/blob/main/torch/csrc/lazy/core/shape_inference.h), you might be running into a problem with PyTorch not yet having the necessary implementation for the function to be generated.
-You can attempt to add the necessary function in[`shape_inference.h`](https://github.com/pytorch/pytorch/blob/main/torch/csrc/lazy/core/shape_inference.h) to be unblocked.

 The code snippets below uses `abs` as an example.
 #### XLANativeFunctions.cpp
 ```
 at::Tensor XLANativeFunctions::abs(const at::Tensor & self) {